Composite convex minimization involving self-concordant-like cost functions: Numerical experiments

 We consider the classical logistic regression problem of the form \cite{Yuan2011}: where $\xb\in \R^p$ is an unknown vector, $\mu$ is an unknown bias, and $y^{(j)}$ and $\wb^{j}$ are observations where $j=1,\cdots, N$.
 The logistic term in \eqref{eq:classical_logistic} is self-concordant-like with $M_f := \max \|\wb^{(j)}\|_2$ \cite{Bach2009}.
 In this case, the smooth term in \eqref{eq:classical_logistic} has Lipschitz gradient, hence several fast algorithms are applicable.

-Figure 1 illustrates the performance profiles for computational time (left) and the number of prox-operations (right) using the $36$ medium size problems\footnote{Available at \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}.}.
+Figure 1 illustrates the performance profiles for computational time (left) and the number of prox-operations (right) using the $36$ medium size problems\footnote{Available at \href{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}.}.
 For comparison, we use TFOCS-N07, which is Nesterov's 2007 two prox-method; and TFOCS-AT, which is Auslender and Teboulle's accelerated method, PNOPT with L-BFGS updates, and our algorithms: proximal gradient and proximal-Newton.
 From these performance profiles, we can observe that our proximal gradient is the best one in terms of computational time and the number of prox-operations.
 In terms of time, proximal-gradient solves upto $83.3\%$ of problems with the best performance, while these numbers in TFOCS-N07 and PNOPT-LBFGS are $2.7\%$.
 Proximal Newton algorithm solves $11.1\%$ problems with the best performance.
 In prox-operations, proximal-gradient is also the best one in $75\%$ of problems.

 We now show an example convergence behavior of our proximal-gradient algorithm via two large-scale problems with $\rho=0.1$.
 The first problem is \texttt{rcv1\_train.binary} with the size $p=20242$ and $N = 47236$ and the second one is \texttt{real-sim} with the size $p=72309$ and $N = 20958$.
 For comparison, we use TFOCS-N07 and TFOCS-AT.
 For this example, PNOPT (with Newton, BFGS, and L-BFGS options) and our proximal-Newton do not scale and are omitted.